xubingyue/avocadodb/Documentation/DocuBlocks/configurationFilename.md

 Specifies the name of the configuration file to use.

-If this command is not passed to the server, then by default, the server will attempt to first locate a file named *~/.arango/arangod.conf* in the user's home directory.
+If this command is not passed to the server, then by default, the server will attempt to first locate a file named *~/.avocado/avocadod.conf* in the user's home directory.

-If no such file is found, the server will proceed to look for a file *arangod.conf* in the system configuration directory.
-The system configuration directory is platform-specific, and may be changed when compiling ArangoDB yourself.
-It may default to */etc/arangodb* or */usr/local/etc/arangodb*.
+If no such file is found, the server will proceed to look for a file *avocadod.conf* in the system configuration directory.
+The system configuration directory is platform-specific, and may be changed when compiling AvocadoDB yourself.
+It may default to */etc/avocadodb* or */usr/local/etc/avocadodb*.
 This file is installed when using a package manager like rpm or dpkg.
-If you modify this file and later upgrade to a new version of ArangoDB, then the package manager normally warns you about the conflict.
-In order to avoid these warning for small adjustments, you can put local overrides into a file *arangod.conf.local*.
+If you modify this file and later upgrade to a new version of AvocadoDB, then the package manager normally warns you about the conflict.
+In order to avoid these warning for small adjustments, you can put local overrides into a file *avocadod.conf.local*.

 Only command line options with a value should be set within the configuration file.
 Command line options which act as flags should be